Gravitational constant

 constant in the framework of Le Sage’s theory of gravitation in terms of the

-momentum of gravitons interacting with the nucleon matter; the fluence rate denotes
+of gravitons interacting with the nucleon matter; the fluence rate

 the number of gravitons dN, that during the time dt fell to the area dA (perpendicular to the flux) of one face of a